 About the composer

-Three pillars of the creative world
+Three pillars of the composer’s style

 Milestones